Thomasssb1/reddit-2-video/README.md

 View the wiki [here](https://github.com/Thomasssb1/reddit-2-video/wiki) for information on how to use reddit-2-video.

 ## Setup
-The easiest way to get started is to download one of the [releases](https://github.com/Thomasssb1/reddit-2-video/releases).
+The easiest way to get started is to download one of the [releases](https://github.com/Thomasssb1/reddit-2-video/releases) but is only compiled for Windows (MacOS and Linux will be compiled on release, for now you will have to compile yourself using `dart compile exe reddit-2-video/bin`).
 The release includes all of the dart code precompiled ([see other dependencies](https://github.com/Thomasssb1/reddit-2-video#dependencies)).<br><br>
 Add the folder to path<br>
 This is different across each operating system.
 [This gist](https://gist.github.com/nex3/c395b2f8fd4b02068be37c961301caa7) shows the different methods to add a folder to path - follow the steps but use the folder `reddit-2-video/bin` that you cloned.
 You need to add the full path to `reddit-2-video/bin` to your system path in environmental variables.<br><br>
 Install dependencies<br>